kragen/derctuo/modern-material-processing.md

 materials, and many plastics and even metals can have their surfaces fluorinated in order to make them more inert to their contents, as well as in most cases decreasing wettability, as mentioned earlier.

+Blocks can be instrumented with not only stir bars and heaters but pumps, thermometers, pH meters, dielectric spectrometers, regular spectrometers, imaging spectrometers, sonar (to measure specific acoustic impedance, speed of sound (from which density can be inferred), and distance to a liquid surface), immersion densitometers, ion exchange beds, flow meters, chromatography columns, distillation columns, NMR equipment, reflectometers, X-ray fluorescence and diffractometry equipment, and strain gauges for both pressure and weight.

+Pumps need not use a shaft through a sliding seal; like stir bars, their impeller can be driven by a magnetic field from without, a trick even easier to do with a flow meter.
+Also, piezoelectric devices can set up oscillations in the fluid that drive a "fluidic diode" type of pump; in some cases pure fluidic pumping driven by a stream of a friendlier fluid can be used; and in some cases peristaltic pumping is applicable.
+In the special case of conductive liquids, magnetohydrodynamic pumping can be used.

+By moving a supporting rigid support along an unchanging beam and measuring the changing torque at the support, the mass distribution of the beam can be easily calculated, most precisely toward the center of the beam.
+In general there is a tradeoff between precise measurement of weight and sealed couplings that permit easy fluid passage through the apparatus, but (at least without a pressure difference between inside and outside) it can be eased somewhat with flexible couplings, in particular plane-like couplings, like flexible circuit boards with fluid channels bored through them.